AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-47054-preview-content-slow-all-stores-reindex.md

 feature: Page Content
 role: Admin, Developer
 ---
-# ACSD-47054: preview content slow as all stores reindex
+# ACSD-47054: Preview content slow as all stores reindex

 The ACSD-47054 patch fixes the issue where a preview of the content staging is taking a longer time to load when there are many stores.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.37 is installed.
 The patch ID is ACSD-47054.
 Please note that the issue was fixed in Adobe Commerce 2.4.6.